 After all, the last thing you want to do is cause any offence or upset them in any way.

-There are 4 things you can say that can potentially cause offence.
+There are four things you can say that can potentially cause offense.

 Gender dysphoria causes extreme distress.
 The Stonewall School Report 2017 highlighted that 48% of transgender people under 26 years old have attempted suicide and 59% have considered doing so.
 More than four in five trans young people have self-harmed.
 Being transgender is most definitely not a choice.